diku-dk/futhark-pldi17/README.md

   Runtime information from both `runtimes/` and `aux_runtimes/` is used (the latter is optional).
 You will have to create the latter directory yourself, preferably by copying it from the `runtimes/` directory of some other machine.
-The legend assumes that the `runtimes` directory contains runtimes from a GTX 780 GPU, and `aux_runtimes` from an W8100.
-You will have to modify `tools/plot.py` yourself to change these labels.

   `make runtimes.tex`: Generate a table of all runtimes and speedups.
   As with `make speedup.pdf`, also looks for an `aux_runtimes/`